FRAME™ Intensive

 • In-person, two-day intensive in

-Santa Monica, CA, August 3rd & 4th
+Santa Monica, CA, August 3rd & 4th, 2026

-• Highly structured working sessions
+• Highly structured, executive-level working sessions

 • Workbook and frameworks provided